Cynicarlos/RetinexRawMamba/README.md

 ```python
 python train.py -cfg configs/sony.yaml
 ```
-If you want to train on other dataset, just make sure you have the correct config file and change the `--cfg` to your own config path.
+If you want to train on other dataset, just make sure you have the correct config file and change the `-cfg` to your own config path.

 ## Evaluate
 ### Dataset Preparation